Coder4916/ceb_art/README.md

 1. Generate a requirements.txt file
 2. Inside the root directory of your project, create a Procfile
-3. Inside the file, add the following command: python3 run.py
-4. Open your __init__.py file
-5. Add an if statement before the line setting the SLQALCHEMY_DATABASE_URI and, in the else, set the value to reference a new variable, DATABASE_URL.
-6. To ensure that SQLAlchemy can read an external database, its URL should start with “postgresql://”, changes should not be made to this in the environment variable.
-Instead, make an addition to the else statement from the previous step to adjust the DATABASE_URL in case it starts with postgres://:
-7. Save all files and then add, commit and push changes to GitHub
+3. Save all files and then add, commit and push changes to GitHub
-8. Log into Heroku.com and click “New” and then “Create a new app”
+4. Log into Heroku.com and click “New” and then “Create a new app”
-9. Choose a unique name for the app, select a region and click “Create app”
+5. Choose a unique name for the app, select a region and click “Create app”
-10. Go to the Settings tab of your new app
+6. Go to the Settings tab of your new app
-11. Click Reveal Config Vars
+7. Click Reveal Config Vars
-12. Return to your ElephantSQL tab and copy your database URL
+8. Return to your ElephantSQL tab and copy your database URL
-13. Back on Heroku, add a Config Var called DATABASE_URL and paste your ElephantSQL database URL in as the value.
+9. Back on Heroku, add Config Vars for the ElephantSQL database, Stripe, and live emails.
 Make sure you click “Add”
-14. Add each of your other environment variables except DEVELOPMENT and DB_URL from the env.py file as a Config Var.
-15. Navigate to the “Deploy” tab of your app
+10. Navigate to the “Deploy” tab of your app
-16. In the Deployment method section, select “Connect to GitHub”
+11. In the Deployment method section, select “Connect to GitHub”
+12. Deploy main branch, and view deployment.

 [Back to top](#ceb-art)